mickeyzzc/security-collector-exporter/doc/SECURITY_CHECKLIST.md

       summary: "Firewall is disabled"
       description: "System firewall should be enabled to protect against network attacks"

+  - alert: FirewallNotRunning
+    expr: linux_security_firewall_enabled{firewall_type!="none", is_running="false"} == 1
+    for: 5m
+    labels:
+      severity: warning
+      category: security
+    annotations:
+      summary: "Firewall is enabled but not running"
+      description: "Firewall {{ $labels.firewall_type }} is enabled but not currently running"

   - alert: UnknownProcessUsingPort
     expr: linux_security_ports_use_info{process="unknown"} == 1
     for: 0m